jreisinger/checkip/README.md

 ## Development

 Checkip is easy to extend.
-If you want to add a new way to check an IP address, just write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip/check#Check).
-Add the function to `checks.Passive` or `checks.Active` [variable](https://pkg.go.dev/github.com/jreisinger/checkip/checks#pkg-variables).
+If you want to add a new way to check an IP address, just write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip#Check).
+Add the function to `check.Passive` or `check.Active` [variable](https://pkg.go.dev/github.com/jreisinger/checkip/check#pkg-variables).

 ```
 make run # test, install and run